umarahgul/Hello-world/README.md

 (back to top)

+🔭 Future Features
+ Add animation
+ Add backend
+(back to top)

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.
-If you wish to contribute to the Hello-world project, you can follow these steps: Fork the repository to your GitHub account.
+If you wish to contribute to the PortfoilioMicroverse project, you can follow these steps: Fork the repository to your GitHub account.
 Create a new branch for your feature or bug fix.
 Make your changes and commit them with descriptive commit messages.
 Push the changes to your forked repository.
 Open a pull request to the original repository, describing your changes.

 (back to top)